 Tips for parents: choose a suitable flight timing to coincide with your baby’s naptime so they can (hopefully) catch some sleep and so can you!

-– baby’s sweater + socks (if she’s not already wearing them)
+- Baby’s sweater + socks (if she’s not already wearing them)

-– baby’s biscuits/snacks
+- Baby’s biscuits/snacks

-– nursing cover
+- Nursing cover

-– wet wipes/tissue
+- Wet wipes/tissue

 Well, we basically squeezed them into the pockets in front of our seat.
-Note that the bassinet is only installed after the plane has taken off; prior to take-off, baby will be strapped on with an infant seat belt that’s strapped onto an adult.
+Note that the bassinet is only installed after the plane has taken off; prior to take-off, the baby will be strapped on with an infant seat belt that’s strapped onto an adult.
 Baby can then sleep in the bassinet during the flight, however, when the seat belt sign is lit in cases of turbulence, the child must be taken out from the bassinet and strapped back on with the infant seat belt.

 Always ensure that the child is never left unattended.
-Close supervision is required when child is in the bassinet.
+Close supervision is required when the child is in the bassinet.
 Baby V pretty much stayed in there for max.
 15mins.

 Throughout the journey to Taipei, she had a 1hr and another 30min nap + nurse session.
 Nursing mums, time to train those biceps first!

 Tips for breastfeeding mums: It’s the best time to nurse your baby during take-off and landing as the swallowing action will help baby from getting ear blocks/ache.
 If your bub nurses to sleep (like Vera!), then you’ll be a happy mum for a while… until the Kraken stirs…. heh…